 Couple therapy puts the relationship at the heart of therapy.
 It utilises a broad analytical approach, focusing specifically on the conscious and unconscious conflicts and anxieties of each party and how the interplay between them interact to create a unique connection between two people.

-We will initially focus on the influence of the past and examine how the childhood experiences, perceptions and interpretations of the world and other people of each member of the couple has shaped the current relationship.
-We will look at managing, making sense of and working through unresolved early conflicts that challenge the dynamic nature of the relationship in the present.
-Looking to the future, we will examine the adult relationship of the couple as it is in the present and explore its potential for development.
+We will initially focus on the influence of the past and examine how childhood experiences, perceptions and interpretations of the world has shaped the current relationship.
+We will look at making sense of unresolved early conflicts that challenge the dynamic nature of the relationship in the present.
+Looking to the future, we will explore the relationship’s potential for development.

 CBT tools and techniques may be suggested where appropriate, for more collaborative problem-focused therapy.